In this post, we will show you how to recognize and avoid a fake virus and malware warning.

 What To Do If You Detect A Fake Alert?

-Once you detect a fake infection warning, it doesn’t mean that your computer is now exposed.
+Once you detect a fake virus and malware warning, it doesn’t mean that your computer is now exposed.
 All you have to do is simply stay calm; besides, it’s not the world’s end.

 To navigate through the alert safely, here’s what you need to do;